 Reading is a larger medium-sized city located in the state of Pennsylvania.
 With a population of 87,879 people and 41 constituent neighborhoods, Reading is the fifth largest community in Pennsylvania.
 Much of the housing stock in Reading was built prior to World War II, making it one of the older and more historic cities in the country.

-Because occupations involving physical labor dominate the local economy, Reading is generally considered to be a blue-collar town.
-43.33% of the Reading workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Reading, you'll notice that it is more blue-collar than most other communities in America.
+43.33% of Reading’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Reading is a city of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Reading who work in office and administrative support (12.18%), sales jobs (8.65%), and food service (6.52%).

-The population of Reading has a very low overall level of education: only 9.16% of people over 25 hold a 4-year college degree or higher.
+The citizens of Reading have a very low rate of college education: just 9.16% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Reading in 2010 was $13,217, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $52,868 for a family of four.
 Reading also has one of the higher rates of people living in poverty in the nation, with 39.61% of its population below the federal poverty line.